Lake Mackenzie Hut 2nd Mar

 Donna insists on taking a photo

 Today was the start of the Routeburn.
-Highlight was reaching The Summit on a brilliant sunshiny day - blue skies, no clouds, spectacular scenery - the best we've had so far in New Zealand, including last years' hikes.
+Highlight was reaching The Summit on a brilliant sunshiny day - blue skies, no clouds, spectacular scenery - the best we've had so far in New Zealand.

-At 9.15, it's time to hand back the keys and walk the 5minutes to the DOC where our shuttle is waiting for us.
-It's full when we get on and it leaves at 9.45am.
-Some hikers are dropped of at Te Anau Downs ready to do the Milford track, the rest of us stay on to do either the Routeburn or a day walk to The Summit.
-It's 11am when we head up the Routeburn Track.
+At 9.15am.
+We walk 5minutes to the DOC where our shuttle is waiting then leave at 9.45am.
+Some hikers are dropped at Te Anau Downs to do the Milford track, the rest stay to do either the Routeburn or a day walk to The Summit.
+It's 11am when we arrive at the Divide Shelter, the start the Routeburn Track.

-It's an absolutely magnificent day.
-About 15°C and a well graded ascending track.
-After only an hour we're at the turn off to a diversion up to The Summit.
-Last time we were in New Zealand doing the Routeburn in reverse it was cold, mist, rainy, cloudy and there would have been nothing to see if we had climbed to teh Siummit.
-Today is spectacular.
-So we have a pow-wow at the sign.
-It's 1hr return to the Summit and Donna Ian and I decide to do it, and 15 mins to Howden Hut where Graham, Jenny and Milton decide to have a leisurely lunch.
+It's an magnificent day and 15°C. After an hour, we reach the turn off to The Summit.
+Last year when Ian and I walked the Routeburn in reverse, we missed the Summit as it was cold and misty.
+Today is spectacular so we have a pow-wow at the sign.
+It's 1hr return to the Summit and Donna, Ian and I decide to do it.
+Or 15 mins to Howden Hut where Graham, Jenny and Milton decide to have a leisurely lunch.

-The Summit walk is spectacular - to repeat.
-And it's not really an hour return, just 15 minutes with a further 5 minutes to the lookout to the snow patched Humbolt and Aisla Mountains and Lake Marina in the hanging valley.
-It's 1pm when we get back to Howden Hut where the Hutters have already had lunch.
+The Summit walk is spectacular.
+It's not really an hour return, just 15 mins with an extra 5 mins to the lookout to see the snow patched Humbolt and Aisla Mountains and Lake Marina in the hanging valley.
+It's 1pm when we get back to Howden Hut where the others have already had lunch.
 It's busy.
-Howden Hut is the crossroads of the Routeburn and the Greenstone Caples Track.
-Add to that the day trekkers and there's a few hundred people passing through around lunch time.
-But we make time for a cup of tea on the available gas rings inside before we all leave at 2.45pm.
+Howden Hut is the crossroads of the Routeburn and the Greenstone Caples Track and there's lots of day trekkers passing through at lunch time.
+We a have cup of tea on the gas rings inside before we leave at 2.45pm.

-The afternoon is glorious.
-Cool but so sunny.
-The upward track is quite stony with many running streams, and it's a bit slower than I remember.
-In about 1 and a half hours we reach the Earland Falls where the troops have waited for Donna and I. They're about 124metres high but still spectacular.
-Moving on, the track is still going up.
-Another hour and we reach The Orchard - an open patch of tussock grass with a few apple looking trees - not sure what they are or how they got there.
+The afternoon is glorious and sunny.
+The uphill track is stony and slow going.
+In one and a half hours we reach the 124 metre high Earland Falls where the troops have waited for Donna and I. Another hour and we reach The Orchard - an open patch of tussock grass with apple trees - not sure what they are or how they got there.
 The views across the valley are stunning with a clear view of mountains and snow.

 Donna and I linger at the rear chatting.
 It seems a long way down with slippery rocks and stepping stones heading down.
 The trees become Hobbit like with moss and lichens hanging off the almost dead trees.
-It's 5pm when we pass the private Lake Mackenzie Hut - clearly not our with the lights on an lounge chairs in a large sunny room.
-Another 1 minute and we're at the Lake Mackenzie Hut.
+It's 5pm when we pass the private Lake Mackenzie Hut - clearly not ours with lounge chairs in a large sunny room.
+Another 1 minute and we're at Lake Mackenzie Hut.
 We thought it would be full but it's not.
-We're in teh bunk house at the back and Ian and I have a quick cup of tea, then boil another pot of hot water to put in our pooch pouch foe a wash.
-It's not appropriate in teh toilets and there's no wash room, so we take our clean clothes and our pouch of water to the wood heap and have an almost real shower using a cup and the pooch pouch.
+We're in a bunk house at the back.
+Ian and I have a quick cup of tea, then boil another pot to put in our pooch pouch for a wash.
+It's not appropriate in the toilets and there's no wash room, so we take our clothes and pouch pouch of warm water to the wood heap and have an almost real shower using a cup.

 P1050399